 The standing subcommittees support the committee's functions.
 Each subcommittee has defined charges, timetables, and memberships, as well as a chairperson approved by the committee.
 The standing subcommittees will meet as needed.
 Subcommittee meetings will be announced at least one week in advance and will have an agenda circulated prior to the meeting.
-Minutes will be produced by the Chair and circulated for approval by members prior to being submitted to the full committee.
+Minutes will be produced by the Chair and circulated for approval by members.
 Business of the subcommittees may be conducted by electronic means when appropriate.
-A quorum is defined as one-half of the voting members being present - physically, electronically, or via designated faculty representation.
+A quorum is defined as one-half of the voting members being present (at least half must be faculty) - physically, electronically, or via designated faculty representation.
 The subcommittee Chair may vote only to break a tie of the voting members.
-Each subcommittee may have non-voting, ex-officio representatives from Faculty Development, the Health Sciences Library, Student Affairs, and Planning and Knowledge Management, as needed.
+Each subcommittee may have voting or non-voting, ex-officio representatives from the student development subcommittee (SDC), Faculty Affairs, the Health Sciences Library, Student Affairs, and Planning and Knowledge Management, in addition to the Director of Programs of Assessment and the Director of the Longitudinal Curriculum as needed.